Nimraaaaaaaa/Trip-advisor-agent/README.md

  🌍 Overview

 The Trip Advisor Agent is designed to assist users in planning their trips by leveraging:
-- Language models (like OpenAI's GPT) for future use
+- Language models (like llama ) for future use
 - Custom agent workflows (Agno workflows)
 - Optional integration with search tools (like Serper, Google Search)